news-r/website/contributing.md

 Then of course there are other contriutions which though not mentioned are always welcome, e.g. a logo would great!
 The only thing that is not accepted currently is money: we currently do not incur any cost.

+## Documentation

+There is a working [newsrdown](https://github.com/news-r/newsrdown) package that features functions to easily develop news-r styled pkgdown websites.

 ## Coding Standards

 If you intend to contribute to anything code-related please try to abide by the style guide as much as you can.